mwojnars/hypertag/README.md

 introducing code fragmentation along the way and spreading presentation code over different types of files (views vs. models) and languages (HTML vs. Python) - a very unclean and confusing approach.

+Let's say you wanted to add another column containing formatted (rich-text) information about a car model: funny quotes, pictures etc. Passing it as a regular attribute would be difficult, as you'd have to somehow encode the entire HTML structure: paragraphs, styles, images.
+Instead, you can add a special _body attribute_ (@) to the hypertag definition:
 --->

-Now, let's say you want to add another column containing formatted (rich-text) information about a car model: funny quotes, pictures etc. Passing it as a regular attribute is inconvenient, as you'd have to somehow encode the entire HTML structure: paragraphs, styles, images.
-Instead, you can add a special _body attribute_ (@) to the hypertag definition:
+If you want to pass structured (rich-text) data to a hypertag, you can declare a _body attribute_ (@) in the hypertag definition:

     % tableRow @info name price='UNKNOWN'
         tr